 Are your tyres past it?

 To help identify their age, all tyres display a coded date of manufacture and these codes are usually located in a ‘window’ on the tyre sidewall.
-The first two digits represent the week and the second two the year of manufacture, but if you are in doubt visit an NTDA member’s depot / centre to have an expert verify how old your tyre is.
+The first two digits represent the week and the second two the year of manufacture, but if you are in doubt visit an NTDA member’s depot / centre to have an expert verify the age and condition of your tyre.
+However, please be aware, that it is not uncommon, for a tyre manufactured two years ago, for example, to be sold and fitted as new.
+Providing that the tyre has been stored in optimum conditions to preserve it, has not been exposed to the elements or previously fitted to a vehicle, it should be perfected safe and fit for purpose.

 The NTDA recommends that tyres fitted to vehicles over 10 years old are checked for damage, wear and other signs of old age.
 Many NTDA members recommend that you have your tyres checked if you believe they are over 6 years old.